 The DGNB Certification System differs from other assessment systems in its holistic, international approach and it can be applied internationally.
 Since the system can be easily adapted to climatic, structural, legal and cultural particularities in other countries, the DGNB is able to certify worldwide.
 Its high quality standards are maintained.

-After Austria, Switzerland and Denmark, Spain is the fourth European country in which the DGNB has a system partner, actively managing DGNB certification locally.
+After Austria, Switzerland, Denmark and Spain Croatia is the fifth European country in which the DGNB has a system partner, actively managing DGNB certification locally.
 As a result, the network of European organisations is growing, carrying the measurable requirements of sustainable construction into the respective local markets.

 Green Building Council Denmark